jerryjappinen/layers-css/readme.txt

 Layers CSS
 Minimum-interference collection of reset and default styles

-Docs and demos at http://eiskis.net/layers/
-Bitbucket project at https://bitbucket.org/Eiskis/layers-css
+See the reference docs at http://eiskis.net/layers/ Bitbucket project at https://bitbucket.org/Eiskis/layers-css

 By Jerry Jäppinen